ppeble/emissary-ingress.dev/content/en/docs/2.5/howtos/rate-limiting-tutorial.md

 # Basic rate limiting

-<Alert severity="info">This guide applies to $OSSproductName$.
+<Alert severity="info">This guide applies to Emissary.
 It will not work correctly
-on $AESproductName$.</Alert>
+on Ambassador Edge Stack.</Alert>

-$productName$ can validate incoming requests before routing them to a backing service.
-In this tutorial, we'll configure $productName$ to use a simple third party rate limit service.
-(If you don't want to implement your own rate limiting service, $AESproductName$ integrates a [powerful, flexible rate limiting service](/docs/edge-stack/latest/topics/using/rate-limits/rate-limits/).)
+Emissary can validate incoming requests before routing them to a backing service.
+In this tutorial, we'll configure Emissary to use a simple third party rate limit service.
+(If you don't want to implement your own rate limiting service, Ambassador Edge Stack integrates a [powerful, flexible rate limiting service](/docs/edge-stack/latest/topics/using/rate-limits/rate-limits/).)

 ## Before you get started

-This tutorial assumes you have already followed the $productName$ [Installation](../../topics/install/) and [Quickstart Tutorial](../../tutorials/quickstart-demo) guides.
+This tutorial assumes you have already followed the Emissary [Installation](../../topics/install/) and [Quickstart Tutorial](../../tutorials/quickstart-demo) guides.
 If you haven't done that already, you should do so now.

-Once completed, you'll have a Kubernetes cluster running $productName$ and the Quote service.
+Once completed, you'll have a Kubernetes cluster running Emissary and the Quote service.
 Let's walk through adding rate limiting to this setup.

 ## 1. Deploy the rate limit service

-$productName$ delegates the actual rate limit logic to a third party service.
+Emissary delegates the actual rate limit logic to a third party service.
 We've written a [simple rate limit service](https://github.com/emissary-ingress/emissary/tree/v2.1.0/docker/test-ratelimit) that:

 - listens for requests on port 5000;
 - handles gRPC `shouldRateLimit` requests;